yuhuang-cst/topwords/README.md

 ```

 # Issue
-- Due to unknown reason (maybe bugs of OpenMP), the actually running cpu cores will be half of `n_jobs` set by user.
+- Due to unknown reason (maybe bugs of OpenMP), sometimes the actually running cpu cores will be half of `n_jobs` set by user.
 In this case, just double the `n_jobs` to solve the problem.